 And just to make sure, we had to file through a metal detector.

 Every single damn day for six months we went through this shit.
-Saying it was quite depressing really was a frigging understatement.
+Saying it was quite depressing was a frigging understatement.

 I might have to start on Obscura just to get over this monotony.

 I shook away the thought.
-I have seen the damage that drug can do.
+I have seen the damage that the drug can do.
 I have been through the damage it could do, and I will never go through that again.

-In silence, we rode the elevator up the three hundred stories of Taryst's tower.
+In silence, we rode the up elevator the three hundred stories of Taryst’s tower.
 On a hive world like Omnartus, buildings of such excessive calibre were almost a given.
 I was from an Agri world, though it was not without great cities of its own.
 Varander the capital of my home country: Velrosia was a bustling, beautiful metropolis.
 Varander sat on the north coast of lake Varander.
-A lake so large it could be classed as a sea.
+A lake was so large it could be classed as a sea.
 I spent the majority of my teenage years living there.

 I missed Varander.
 The last I had seen the city, it was reduced to rubble.

 Omnartus was dead.
 Millennia of intense colonisation, mining and pollution had destroyed its ecosystem.
 But when we rode this elevator, it would make my dreary days worth it.
 As we rose high enough to emerge from the pollution, I would glimpse the might of nature.
-That despite humanity's wanton destruction here still held a beauty of its own.
-The sun dominated and in the distance the peaks of Omnartus' many mountains broke through to the clear air; like icy white islands in a sea of black and brown.
+That despite humanity’s wanton destruction here still held a beauty of its own.
+The sun dominated and in the distance, the peaks of Omnartus’ many mountains broke through to the clear air; like icy white islands in a sea of black and brown.
 But despite everything each mountaintop contained life: a one in a million plant, had the sheer power and audacity to survive in below zero temperatures.
 That it thrived despite the odds, was a testament.

-Of course, I kept this romanticism private; no self serving mercenary should be like this.
-Despite having seen so much death and grim darkness, I still held onto slight aspects of my sixteen year old self.
+Of course, I kept this romanticism private; no self-serving mercenary should be like this.
+Despite having seen so much death and grim darkness, I still held onto slight aspects of my sixteen-year-old self.
 The foolish, naive me before being forced to find out how horrible it is to live in this galaxy.
-That was why I was having second thoughts, I was beginning to doubt whether I could handle the damage this life could cause; physical and mental.
+That was why I was having second thoughts; I was beginning to doubt whether I could handle the damage this life could cause; physical and mental.